dfwu/dfwu.github.io/_pages/presentations.md

 ---

+- 2024\.
+The absolute and contextual forms of ‘one’ and ‘two’ in Mandarin Chinese.
+Poster at WCCFL 42.
 - 2023\.
 Semantic opposition coordination: An argument for question settlement.
 Talk at SuB 28.
 - 2023\.
 Prosodic evidence for the recursive prosodic structure of corrective but sentences.
 Talk at 30mfm.
 - 2023\.
 Elided material is present in prosodic structure.
 Talk at CLS 59.